Helping ESL and EFL Students Ask Information Questions

 4. Review Structure of Asking Yes or No Questions in All Tenses

 After students can comfortably make affirmative sentences in all basic verb tenses, the teacher should move next to show the students how to change these sentences into yes or no questions.
 The use and placement of auxiliary verbs in questions must be explained and shown.
 For example, from the affirmative sentences in item 3, the teacher would generate sentences such as:

 Does she go to school every day?
 Did she go to school yesterday?

 Is she going to school now?
 Will she go to school next week?

-Here, the teacher points out the different auxiliaries for the present and past tenses, and he also notes that the infinitive of the verb with the exception of the present continuous is used in question formation.
+Here, the teacher points out the different auxiliaries for the present and past tenses, and he also notes that the infinitive of the verb except for the present continuous is used in question formation.

 5. Make Information Questions by Adding Question Words in Front of Yes and No Questions